opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 Whether you've been collecting user events and queries for a while, or [you've uploaded some sample events](https://github.com/o19s/chorus-OpenSearch-edition/blob/main/katas/003_import_preexisting_event_data.md), you're now ready to visualize the data collected through UBI in a dashboard in OpenSearch.

-To quickly view a dashboard without following the tutorial, follow these steps:
+To quickly view a dashboard without doing the full tutorial, do the following:
 1. Download and save the [sample UBI dashboard]({{site.url}}{{site.baseurl}}/assets/examples/ubi-dashboard.ndjson).
 1. On the top menu, go to **Management > Dashboard Management**.
 1. From the **Dashboards** panel, choose **Saved objects**.